katesully/2800-202310-DTC08/README.md

 * The speed of ChatGPT replies are approximately 30 seconds.
 We have added a 'loading' animation so it's obvious that something is happening
 * The relevance of GPT replies - last trained on information from September 2021 some info will be out of date.
 This has been previously discussed
 * The 'Share your Roadmap' does not email to addresses ending in .ca.
+* Sometimes there is a 401 error upon logging in correctly.
+When the user clicks the button to login again, they are authenticated and redirected to the main page.

 ## 6. Features for Future
 What we'd like to build in the future: